Frequently Asked Pest Control Questions

 Q: Will my fumigation kill other pests in my house?

 A: Fumigation will kill most pests in your house.
 Vikane is not 100% effective on insect eggs at rates used for termites.
 A higher dosage is used for killing bed bugs.

 Q: For how long will fumigation kill termites and

 protect my home?

 A: Fumigation kills the termites presently in your home.
-Killroy does guarantee our fumigations for up to 3 years, as it generally takes several years for termites to become a problem again in your house.
+Killroy does guarantee our fumigations for 4 years, as it generally takes several years for termites to become a problem again in your house.
 This is why we recommend an inspection every 2 to 4 years to keep your home protected.